If Company-Hopping was an Olympic Sport, Which Country Would Get the Gold?

 Key Takeaways:

-- The United States has one of the highest median employee tenure in the world, above that of most other major economies.
+- The United States has one of the highest median employee tenure in the world, above that of most other major economies, according to Revelio Labs data.

 - Japan has the highest employee loyalty.